zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/simple-query.md

 Selecting entities or only the properties you need is another powerful feature of LINQ.
 Since the generated SQL will only return a limited set and not the whole entity, it is more useful if you only want to return a few columns.

-Here is an example of a strongly typed:
+Here is an example of a strongly typed query:

 ```csharp
 var result = context.Customers